yuanzichang603/Stress-test-of-banks/README.md

     -----------
     data : pandas DataFrame with all possible variables and response

-    response: string, name of column in data
+    response: string, name of column in data (Here is where you should rectify if response in data chagned.)

     Returns:
     --------